QubitPi/knowledge-graph-spec/STYLE_GUIDE.md

 **This document is a work in progress.**

-# GraphQL Specification Style Guide
+# Knowledge Graph Specification Style Guide

 This document outlines the styles used in the GraphQL spec to aid editorial and consistency.
 The writing style portions are inspired by the AP style guide.
 When